1.2 When visiting and using our website you will be asked to consent to the practices described in this policy.

 3.3 We will not, without your express consent, supply your personal information to any third party for the purpose of their or any other third party’s direct marketing.

 5.3 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 5.4 Cookies may be either “persistent” cookies or “session” cookies: a persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.

 5.5 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

 5.6 Cookies can be used by web servers to identify and track users as they navigate different pages on a website and identify users returning to a website.

-7.1 We use Google Analytics to gather and analyse traffic which accesses our website.
-This is listed in the table table below:
+6.1 We use Google Analytics to gather and analyse traffic which accesses our website.

 You can contact us by email using email@example.com